 How to fix a clogged toilet?

-Water, chemicals, and time
+Water, tank treatment, and time

 This technique is not necessarily my recommended approach because it’s not an instant solution.
 Also, if the clog is bad and you can’t get water into your tank, it may not work.
 However, it will eventually work if you do this and wait long enough.
 The worse the clog, the longer it will take.

 Another cheap technique is to clear out a clogged black tank using hot water.
-Some people suggest using boiling water, but I suggest letting it cool a bit, so you don’t cause any damage to the rubber seals or plastic in your black tank.
-Heat some water on the stove, and once it starts boiling, turn it off and let it cool a bit.
-Pour at least a gallon of the hot water into the toilet bowl and let it sit for an hour or two, then try to drain your tank.
-You can repeat this process if it doesn’t work the first time.
+Some people suggest using boiling water, but I suggest letting it cool a bit so you don’t cause any damage to the rubber seals or plastic in your black tank.
+Boil water on the stove, and once it’s ready, turn it off and let it cool a bit.
+Pour at least a gallon of the hot water into the tank and let it sit for an hour or two, then try to drain your tank.
+If the water is boiling, open the toilet valve and pour water directly into the tank instead of the toilet bowl to prevent damage to the rubber seal.

 Ice and drive method